neurolabusc/nii2meshCPP/README.md

 2. Brain extract your image.
 You could use [BET](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/BET/UserGuide), [FAST](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FAST) or [HD-BET](https://github.com/MIC-DKFZ/HD-BET) for this step.
 3. Apply nii2mesh to generate a mesh you can print locally or using a service like [Shapeways](https://www.shapeways.com) or [Kraftwurx](http://www.kraftwurx.com)

-nii2mesh is a general mesh making method, which can turn be applied to any NIfTI image: a MRI or CT scan of any region of the body, a high-quality scan of any object including the animals of [DigiMorph](http://digimorph.org/index.phtml), [phenome10k](https://www.phenome10k.org), [MorphoSource](https://www.morphosource.org), the [NIH 3D Print Exchange](https://3dprint.nih.gov) or [other 3D databases](https://morphomuseum.com/links).
+nii2mesh is a general mesh making method, which can be applied to any NIfTI image: a MRI or CT scan of any region of the body, a high-quality scan of any object including the animals of [DigiMorph](http://digimorph.org/index.phtml), [phenome10k](https://www.phenome10k.org), [MorphoSource](https://www.morphosource.org), the [NIH 3D Print Exchange](https://3dprint.nih.gov) or [other 3D databases](https://morphomuseum.com/links).

 For brain specific printing, you may want to look at these tutorials.